VinayakRugvedi/authjs/README.md

   . . . . .
  }
 ```
+authjs has a good amount of logs and throws simple, user understandable exceptions at times which makes it elegant to use!

-When the promise gets resolved, you get an authObject with the underlying api's response, if any,
+When the promise gets resolved, you get an authObject with an underlying api's response, if any,
 along with authCode and authMessage which gives a clear understanding of what happened...
+(In most of the cases, authObject consists of only authCode and authMessage)
-Based on the authCode, you can direct your flow appropriately...
+Based on the authCode, you can decide what to do next...

 The following table summarizes all the possible authCodes which may arise at different scenarios :